Anaheim Ducks, Los Angeles Kings Players Vent Their NHL Lockout Frustrations

-But this time around, Penner’s options are limited.
+This time around, Penner’s options are limited.
 But even though the overseas option is available to him, he decided against it.

 “I have my own reasons,” said Penner.
 “I have no problem with people going over and playing [in Europe.
 But] you have to fly overseas, and depending on what league you’re in, they don’t have to pay you, even though they say they will.
 There’s a lot of things that happen that become frustrating, whether it’s trying to get your money, or some guys get injured, like [Kings defenseman] Alec Martinez.
 He got hit in the face with a slapshot.
 He’s got six broken bones, and three plates [in his face].
 If you have a family, you have to move everyone out there, there’s insurance issues.”

 “One of the other reasons, for me, is that there’s a lot of guys over there, who are from that area, who get bumped down,” added Penner.
 “That’s another reason I don’t want to go.”